ChiaPatricia/GreenChat-RAG/README.md

 ### Expert-Level Environmental Decision Support

-GreenChat is a Retrieval-Augmented Generation (RAG) system specifically designed to provide informed, context-rich assistance for complex environmental decision-making.
-By integrating dense vector retrieval with a graph-based re-ranking mechanism, it delivers responses that are both scientifically accurate and contextually relevant to environmental queries.
+GreenChat is a Retrieval-Augmented Generation (RAG) system built to deliver detailed, policy-relevant, and scientifically sound answers to complex environmental inquiries.
+By pairing dense vector retrieval with a graph-based re-ranking layer, GreenChat goes beyond surface-level results to provide responses grounded in the intricate relationships across environmental domains.

 ## Overview

-GreenChat was developed as my final project of the DS5983 Large Language Models course at Northeastern University.
-It is designed to help users make informed environmental decisions by providing accurate, context-rich answers.
-To achieve this, GreenChat uses a two-step process:
+GreenChat is developed as a final project in the DS5983 Large Language Models course at Northeastern University.
+It aims to help users navigate the complexities of environmental decision-making.
+The system works in two stages:

-1. **Initial Retrieval:** It searches a large dataset of environmental information using dense vector embeddings.
+1. **Initial Retrieval:** Quickly identifies a set of relevant documents using dense vector embeddings.
-2. **Refinement with a Knowledge Graph:** It then applies a knowledge graph to rank and refine the results based on how concepts relate to each other.
+2. **Graph-Based Refinement:** Re-ranks these results through a semantic knowledge graph that highlights key domain relationships.

-For generating answers, GreenChat relies on a quantized Mistral-7B model.
-Quantization keeps the system efficient without reducing the quality of responses, making it practical to run on limited computing resources.
+GreenChat then synthesizes final answers with a quantized Mistral-Instruct 7B model, ensuring efficient inference without sacrificing accuracy or depth.
+This approach keeps computational requirements manageable, enabling real-world usability even on limited hardware.

 ## Dataset